 - Keep an eye on it.
 Choose a safe place to store your device so you won't lose it.
 Never leave your device unattended when at school or in a public place.

 Click here to view the "Student Laptop Handbook" with additional Do's and Don'ts, ideas for maintaining your computer, and general tips for keeping your computer and data safe.
-(Disclaimer: This handbook comes from one of our insurance providers, Safeware.)
+(Disclaimer: This handbook comes from one of our former insurance providers, Safeware.
+While we no longer utilize the company's services, the information in this handbook is very relevant and useful.)

 Digital Citizenship and Cybersafety